Gabbriela-dev/Lab_4-Profiles/README.md

 - Each student gets a **profile card** and a row in a **summary table**.
 - You can **edit** or **remove** profiles.
 - You can **search** to quickly find students.
 - Profiles are saved in your browser, so they stay even after refreshing the page.
-- The page is responsive and has a soft, professional girly theme inspired by Hello Kitty and Kuromi.

 ## Features
 - Form validation for required fields and email format.